Key figures and topics behind the Diana Panorama interview controversy

 Graphic designer Matt Wiessler was commissioned by Mr Bashir to create the mocked-up financial documents relating to the earl’s then employee, who no longer works for the earl.

-He believes he was made a scapegoat by the BBC for the reporter’s actions and wants an apology.
-He has told his story in a two-part ITV documentary being screened on Monday and Tuesday this week.
+He believes he was made a “scapegoat” by the BBC for the reporter’s actions and wants an apology.
+He told his story on a two-part ITV documentary screened last week.

 Following the 1996 inquiry, the BBC’s board of governors was told there had been “steps to ensure that the graphic designer will not work for the BBC again”.

-Mr Wiessler told BBC Radio 4’s Today programme he was “absolutely gobsmacked” to discover that “a board of governors meeting, there to look into what Martin had done” had made him “the scapegoat”.
+Mr Wiessler told BBC Radio 4’s Today programme he was “absolutely gobsmacked” to discover that “a board of governors meeting… to look into what Martin had done” had made him “the scapegoat”.